 Neuronetics Reports Preliminary Fourth Quarter and Fiscal Year 2022 Financial Results

-/EIN News/ -- MALVERN, Pa., Jan.
-09, 2023 (GLOBE NEWSWIRE) -- Neuronetics, Inc. (NASDAQ: STIM), a commercial-stage medical technology company focused on designing, developing, and marketing products that improve the quality of life for patients who suffer from neurohealth disorders, today announced certain preliminary unaudited fourth quarter and full year 2022 revenue results.
+MALVERN, Pa., Jan.
+09, 2023 (GLOBE NEWSWIRE) -- Neuronetics, Inc. STIM, a commercial-stage medical technology company focused on designing, developing, and marketing products that improve the quality of life for patients who suffer from neurohealth disorders, today announced certain preliminary unaudited fourth quarter and full year 2022 revenue results.

 Fourth Quarter 2022